CleaverCookers/CleaverCooksBackend/Wiki.md

 ### Purpose

-The CleaverCooksBackend GraphQL server supports CRUD operations for managing ingredients.
+The CleaverCooksBackend GraphQL server supports CRUD operations for managing ingredients and recipes.
 This section explains the purpose, schema definition, resolvers, and provides usage examples for each operation.

 ### Schema Definition